 The Mental Health Struggle for Millennials

 Our nation is facing a mental health crisis.
-Based on new research findings, Millennials are grappling with significant mental health issues, however they are not alone.
+Based on new research findings, Millennials are grappling with significant mental and psychological health issues, however they are not alone.
 Millions of Americans are affected by a mental health condition, and every year we are seeing more individuals suffer from depression, anxiety, stress, and other mental health issues.
 It’s likely most of us have struggled with our mental health at some point in our lives or have known someone who has been affected.
 This struggle greatly affects both personal and professional relationships, and without help, the condition will likely only get worse.

 As we enter Brain Awareness Week, Total Brain, announces new research that shows that 76% of 18-34 year olds admit they are struggling with their mental health, but only 1 in 4 currently receives professional help.
 Additionally, more than 1 in 3 18-54 year olds say anxiety or depression causes them to be mentally unproductive at work and more than half of 18-34 year olds have severe or moderate mental fatigue.
 Unlike physical health concerns which are often clearly visible, mental health conditions may not be as easy to notice.

 In the work environment, employees often accept stress and anxiety as part of the job and may not realize they need to seek out help.
 Additionally, companies are not doing enough to educate their employees and provide the mental health support needed to reduce stress and anxiety levels, which in turn means employees are unfocused and less productive in the office.
 After all, the wellness of a person is based on both the physical and mental stability.
 Achieving the best performance, productivity and innovative thinking often comes from overall healthy person, which is why it’s imperative to place a greater emphasis on mental wellness in our society.